ZTKlein/DPA-8070/content/posts/2020-11-16-project-3-bringing-a-unicycle-to-life.md

 ### Idea

 From the get-go, I already knew what I wanted to do with this scene -- I wanted to make a Tron-cycle (Tron-unicycle?
 Is Tron-cycle too ambiguous with regards to the original?).
 I set out to accomplish this, and very quickly realized I had no idea how to accomplish this.
-That said, I was determined to learn how to do this ("How hard can a light trail in Maya be, Zach?" -- oh sweet summer child).
+That said, I was determined to learn how to do it ("How hard can a light trail in Maya be, Zach?" -- oh sweet summer child).

 ### Materials